 Show Topic

 This show aired on June 4, 2017.
-It was hosted by David Enevoldsen and co-hosted by Shelley Rosas, an associate with the Family Law Guys.
+It was hosted by David Enevoldsen and co-hosted by attorney Shelley Rosas.
 David and Shelley discussed disclosure generally, including what must be disclosed and the use of hearsay in family court.
 They also discussed the use of various discovery mechanisms such as depositions, interrogatories, request for production of documents, requests for admissions, subpoenas, and evaluations by third party experts for mental health or vocational fitness.
 They also discussed defenses to various discovery mechanisms or failure to comply with discovery mechanisms such as protective orders and motions to compel.

 Headlines